Home > Membership T&Cs

 10.1 Payment for the Services is in advance.
 We will require you to make your payment immediately after you place your membership order.
 Your order will not be accepted by us until your payment has been received.

-10.2 You must pay for the Services by bank transfer direct to our bank account.
+10.2 You must pay for the Services online by debit or credit card.

-10.3 We will send you an electronic receipt for your payment within 28 days of the beginning of the month following payment.
+10.3 We will send you an electronic receipt immediately upon payment.